qfpl/blog/content/posts/orphans-and-fundeps.md

 One of the requirements for the coherence property is the absence of *orphan instances*.
-An instance of a type class for a type is not an orphan if it is defined in the same file as that type class, or in the same module as that type.
+An instance of a type class for a type is not an orphan if it is defined in the same module as that type class, or in the same module as that type.
 It is an orphan instance if it is defined in any module other than these two.
 So for example, the `Eq` instance for `Int` could be defined in the same module as `Eq` is defined (`GHC.Classes`), or in the